aaronbloomfield/pdr/labs/lab08-64bit/index.md

 The second subroutine will compute the power of the two integer parameters passed in.
 We will assume that the first parameter is the base, and the second parameter is the exponent.
 Again, both are integers.
 The restrictions on this routine are that it **can only use the multiplication** routine described above -- it cannot use `imul` or call any exponentiation routine.
 Furthermore, it must be defined **recursively**, not iteratively.
 This routine should be called `power`.

-You can assume that the numbers passed into both routines will both be positive, so you need not consider negative numbers or zero.
+You can assume that the numbers passed into both routines will be non-negative.
 Furthermore, as described above, no values will be used on your program that could cause an integer overflow.

 Both of these routines should be in a file called mathlib.s, and must use the proper C-style calling convention.
 You must also provide a mathfun.cpp file, which calls both of your subroutines -- see the main.cpp file provided as a template.
 The program should take in ONLY two integers (we'll call them *x* and *y*).
 It should then print out the output of calling `product(x,y)` and `power(x,y)`.
 Thus, if the input is 3 and 4, it would print out 12 and 81.